Vaccination of the Beef Herd

 Why Don’t Vaccines Always Provide Protection?

 Veterinarians are often asked to investigate apparent vaccine failures in which vaccinated animals do not seem to be adequately protected by the vaccine which was given.
-Although very few vaccines can guarantee 100% protection, many cases of vaccine failure are caused by one of the following reasons:
+Although no vaccines can guarantee 100% protection, many cases of vaccine failure are caused by one of the following reasons:

 1. The animal was already incubating disease when the vaccine was administered.
-The lag time for the immune system to start producing antibodies is one to two weeks following vaccine administration.
+The lag time for the immune system to start producing antibodies is at least one to two weeks following vaccine administration.
 If the animal is exposed to the virus or bacteria prior to the vaccine being administered or even shortly afterwards the vaccine may appear to be ineffective.
 However, it is simply because the animal was already incubating disease before the immune system could respond to the vaccine.
+For vaccines that require boosters, both doses are necessary to get the best protection prior to exposure.
+However, even one dose might help if the vaccine is in place on time before the animal is infected.

 2. The vaccine was administered incorrectly.
 Read the label and follow the directions!
 Consult your veterinarian if you have questions.
 Many vaccines can be given subcutaneously (under the skin) but some can only be given intramuscularly.
 Some vaccines are only designed for intranasal application.
 Incorrect administration or less than adequate dosages may not stimulate an adequate immune response.
 Check your automatic syringes to ensure that they are working correctly and administering the correct dose of vaccine.